-Derrick Clifton is a Staff Writer at Mic covering identity, culture and politics.
+Derrick Clifton is a Staff Writer at Mic covering identity, culture and political topics.
 A news commentator and reporter on race, gender, feminism and LGBT issues, Derrick is also a master's candidate at the Medill School of Journalism.
-He's also writing his first book, HEART WERK, a autobiographical collection of essays about navigating life and love within multiple marginalized identities.

 Elena is the Arts & Entertainment Editor at Mic.
 Her writing has appeared in The New York Times, Salon, Time Out New York, The New York Times Upfront, ABC News, and various travel publications.
 She is also a Princeton alum, a former Thailand resident, and a Brooklyn native.

 Ellie is Mic's Lifestyle Editor.
 A former style and fashion editor for The Huffington Post, her writing has also appeared in Women's Wear Daily, HarpersBazaar.com and the Twitter feeds of British royal fans everywhere.

 James AllenVice President of Communications and Strategy